 Over the last several years, cities have increasingly recognized the importance of a vibrant and healthy music ecosystem in generating social, cultural and economic benefits.
 The list of cities that are in various stages of actively developing a music development strategy is growing every year.

 While leading Austin’s music development efforts for seven years, I learned that there are fundamental aspects that often get overlooked when working on music policy.
 Turns out no matter how savvy you are, every meaningful policy initiative—regardless of its projected impact—requires partnerships to work.
 Having solid, trust-based community relationships is non-negotiable.
 And every voice matters in those conversations.

 Sound impact can be addressed in three ways: through the source, the path, and the receiver.
 Most sound policy focuses on the role (and responsibilities) of the source, gives scant attention to the path, and overlooks the role of the receiver completely.

 When policy does not specifically and proactively address the concerns of future residents in or near an entertainment district, it has made the nightlife economy an easy target for those who do not understand sound management, and gives those trying to solve conflict only two options: turn it down, or turn it off.

-We love music of all kinds, and we especially love what it can do for the heart and soul of a city, in addition to regional economies.
-We’ve been at this for a while, talking to cities and countries around the world about music policy, community relationships, and cultural tourism, learning from the steps forward - and the steps backward.
-And over the years, we have put together a significant global knowledge base of practical, real-life policy solutions for the most common challenges facing commercial music and entertainment ecosystems.
-Read More >
+At Sound Music Cities, we not only love all kinds of music, but we also love what music can do for the heart and soul of a city.
+Through many years of talking with cities and countries around the world about music policy, community relationships, and cultural tourism, we’ve put together a thorough knowledge base of practical, real-life policy solutions for the most common challenges facing music and entertainment ecosystems.